logicly-au/logicly.com.au/content/insights/getting-great-data-through-user-experience-design.md

 ---
 title: Getting great data through user experience design
 description: "See how focusing on user experience led to better response rates, more accurate data and cost savings in our online travel survey project."
+summary: "User experience can impact how willing people are to complete a task, as well as how complete and accurate the data they supply is."
 author: Michelle Nicholson
 jobtitle: Director, Strategy and Operations
 date: 2 Jul 2024